MicrosoftDocs/windows-dev-docs/windows-apps-src/design/controls-and-patterns/navigationview.md

 ![NavigationView in top-mode with parent selected](images/navview_selection_top.png)

 The selected item may not always remain visible.
-For example, the selected item may be a child node inside a non-expanded subtree.
-In this situation, the first visible ancestor of the selected item will show as selected, and the selection indicator will move as users expand the subtree.
+If a child in a collapsed/non-expanded subtree is selected, their first visible ancestor will show as selected.
+The selection indicator will move back to the selected item if/when the sub-tree is expanded.

+For example - in the above image, the Calendar item may be selected by the user, and then the user may collapse its subtree.
+In this case, the selection indicator would show up underneath the Account item as Account is Calendar's first visible ancestor.
+The selection indicator will move back to the Calendar item as the user expands the subtree again.

-The entire navigation view will show no more than one selection indicator.
+The entire NavigationView will show no more than one selection indicator.

 In both Top and Left modes, clicking the arrows on NavigationViewItems will expand or collapse the subtree.
 Clicking or tapping
 _elsewhere_ on the NavigationViewItem will trigger the `ItemInvoked` event, and it will also collapse or expand the subtree.